mathgenome/SeedBankInfo/README.md

 The output is a vector of accession names.

+### HCoreA is fast implementation of HCore for core subset selection with big data sets.
+Once loaded, the functions for parameter estimation are the same.
+However, to select core subsets, HCoreA is used instead of HCore.
+The method gives an approximate, albeit much faster core subset optimization towards maximum average rareness.
+It applies only to biallelic data.

+To obtain a core subset of 10 accessions, use the following instruction:

+*core<-HCoreA(ndat,10)*

+The output is a vector of accession names.

 >Note

 	This is part of an ongoing joint MasAgro Biodiversidad project between Universidad Autónoma Agraria Antonio Narro and International Maize and Wheat Improvement Center (CIMMYT), in Mexico.